One of only 26 such facilities worldwide, the UMass Room Calorimeter houses two whole room metabolic chambers.

 The large calorimeter (160” x 131”) is configured for long duration stays during which individuals can receive meals or medications through pass through ports.
 This chamber houses a toilet, sink, bed, desk, TV (w/ Apple TV), Lode Valiant 2 Treadmill, and a two camera observational video system which allows researchers to encode the video with behavior data to gain in-depth understanding of the interactions between behavior and metabolic cost.

-The Room Calorimeter core also has access to the kitchen, in the Human Testing Center, allowing researchers to prepare 'metabolic meals'.
+The Room Calorimeter core also has access to the kitchen, in the Center for Human Health and Performance, allowing researchers to prepare 'metabolic meals'.
 The ability to tailor diet during time in the chamber allows researchers to investigate the effects of macro nutrient make-up or energy balance on whole-body energy metabolism.